-FHA doesn’t have a set minimumincome requirement to qualify for an FHA-insured loan.
+FHA doesn’t have a set minimum income requirement to qualify for an FHA-insured loan.
 They do, however, require the buyer to make sure they can afford the mortgage for which they are applying for.
-This includes providing a steady income for at least two years.
+This includes documenting a steady income for at least two years.

 Asset Reserve Requirement